SAP-samples/teched2023-DA285v/exercises/ex2/README.md

 ## Summary

-We have seen how to work with spatial data - points and polygons - and how tu run some basic spatial queries, including transformation and calulation methods.
+We have seen how to work with spatial data - points and polygons - and how to run some basic spatial queries, including transformation and calulation methods.

 Continue to - [Exercise 3 - Analyze Networks](../ex3/README.md)